Non-integrability of the axisymmetric Bianchi IX cosmological model via Differential Galois Theory: Application of Kovacic Algorithm

 \subsection{Acknowledgements}

-PA-H acknowledges and thanks the support of COLCIENCIAS through grant numbers FP44842-013-2018 of the \emph{Fondo Nacional de Financiamiento para la Ciencia, la Tecnolog\'ia y la Innovaci\'on}.
-JM is member of the Universidad Politécnica de Madrid research group \emph{Modelos Matem\'aticos no lineales}.
+PA-H thanks the partial support in the final stage of this research to Ministerio de Educaci\'on Superior, Ciencia y Tecnolog\'ia (MESCYT) through grant 2022-1D2-091 of the \emph{Fondo Nacional de Innovaci\'on y Desarrollo Cient\'ifico y Tecnol\'ogico (FONDOCYT)}.
+He also acknowledges to \href{www.spc.edu.do}{Sembrando Pensamiento Cient\'ifico} for the valuable comments of the CEO.\\ JM is member of the Universidad Politécnica de Madrid research group \emph{Modelos Matem\'aticos no lineales} and he thanks to Instituto de Matem\'atica at UASD by its hospitality during his research stay to conclude this paper. \\ T.S. is member of the Physics Institute at UFRJ,